Travel to the UK from 4 October — what are the new COVID rules?

 The new rules differ for those travelling from the single red list countries and those from the rest of the world, with conditions of entry to the UK focusing on whether an individual is fully vaccinated or not and the type of vaccine received.

-For any business that may have mirrored the current rules in any internal polices, these may now need to be amended in line with the changes next week.
+For any business that may have mirrored the current rules in any internal policies, these may now need to be amended in line with the changes next week.

 Below is a summary of what you need to know.